 About Clark Richardson

 Principals and real-life partners April Clark and Ed Richardson founded the firm in 2009.
 Their goal is to create contemporary design through form, sustainability, and detail.
 Clark and Richardson have collaborated since meeting in graduate school at Yale University School of Architecture.
 Based in Austin, their award-winning designs can be seen throughout Texas, Arizona, New Mexico, Nevada, and Alabama.
-Always formulated by the clients’ needs and lifestyle, their designs have won several awards, including AIA Merit and local and regional awards from the National Association of the Remodeling Industry (NARI).
+Their designs are always formulated by the clients’ needs and lifestyle and have won several awards, including AIA Merit and local and regional awards from the National Association of the Remodeling Industry (NARI).
 Clark Richardson has personal connections with the city of Austin, so efficient feasibility studies are executed quickly.
-The firm has completed several diverse projects: numerous office projects, several custom homes, mixed-use projects, amenity complexes, fitness centers, a church, and even a creature under a bridge and up a creek!
+The firm has completed several diverse projects including numerous office projects, several custom homes, mixed-use projects, amenity complexes, fitness centers, a church, and even a creature under a bridge and up a creek!

-Clark Richardson designed a Central Austin residence, which utilizes timeless materials and colors in a Hyde Park style.
-The long porch has vertical windows that peek through the exterior facade.
-A recessed, cedar clad entry and foyer space greets you before you enter the rest of the home.
-An open floor plan is employed, along with an interior screen porch and a linear lap pool outdoors.
-A hidden deck is included upstairs above the living room.
-Another residential design is their Zilker homes.
-Located blocks from Barton Springs and the Umlauf Sculpture Garden, the units open out to landscaped courtyards.
-Second floor balconies overlook downtown.
-A simple, edited material palette is used, with whites and cypress.
-One of the units has a gallery space, featuring prized prints and sculpture.
+Clark Richardson designed a Central Austin residence which employs timeless materials and colors in a Hyde Park style.
+The long porch has vertical windows that peek through the exterior façade.
+A recessed, cedar-clad entry and foyer space greets you before you enter the rest of the home.
+An open floor plan, an interior screen porch, a linear lap pool outdoors, and a hidden deck is included upstairs above the living room.
+Another residential design is its Zilker homes.
+Located blocks away from Barton Springs and the Umlauf Sculpture Garden, the units open out to landscaped courtyards and its second-floor balconies overlook the downtown area.
+A simple palette is used, and one of the units includes a gallery space that features prized prints and sculptures.